Wrist osteoarthritis

-Wrist osteoarthritis is a group of mechanical abnormalities resulting in joint destruction, which can occur in the wrist.
-These abnormalities include degeneration of cartilage and hypertrophic bone changes, which can lead to pain, swelling and loss of function.
-Osteoarthritis of the wrist is one of the most common conditions seen by hand surgeons.
+Wrist osteoarthritis is gradual loss of articular cartilage and hypertrophic bone changes (osteophytes).
+While in many joints this is part of normal aging (senescence), in the wrist osteoarthritis usually occurs over years to decades after scapholunate interosseous ligament rupture or an unhealed fracture of the scaphoid.
+Characteristic symptoms including pain, deformity and stiffness.
+Pain intensity and incapability (limited function) are notably variable and do not correspond with arthritis severity on radiographs.

 Osteoarthritis of the wrist can be idiopathic, but it is mostly seen as a post-traumatic condition.
 There are different types of post-traumatic osteoarthritis.
 Scapholunate advanced collapse (SLAC) is the most common form, followed by scaphoid non-union advanced collapse (SNAC).
 Other post-traumatic causes such as intra-articular fractures of the distal radius or ulna can also lead to wrist osteoarthritis, but are less common.

 Types

 SLAC and SNAC are two patterns of wrist osteoarthritis, following predictable patterns depending on the type of underlying injury.
-SLAC is caused by scapholunate ligament rupture, and SNAC is caused by a scaphoid fracture which does not heal and because of that will develop in a non-union fracture.
-SLAC is more common than SNAC; 55% of the patients with wrist osteoarthritis has a SLAC wrist.
+SLAC is caused by scapholunate ligament rupture, and SNAC is caused by a scaphoid fracture which does not heal non-union.

+SLAC is more common than SNAC; 55% of the patients with wrist osteoarthritis have a SLAC wrist.